oabdulaal/netdata/collectors/python.d.plugin/powertop/README.md

 **Requirements and Notes:**

--   You must have the `powertop` tool installed.
-Example [for ubuntu 16.04](https://linoxide.com/linux-how-to/install-use-powertop-ubuntu-16-04/)
+-   You must have the `powertop` v2.9 installed.
+Its debian package (v2.9) is only available for Ubuntu 18.09.
+Example [for ubuntu 16.04 (Powertop v2.8)](https://linoxide.com/linux-how-to/install-use-powertop-ubuntu-16-04/)

+-   You must have [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/) installed.

 -   Make sure that the plugin is enabled in `python.d.plugin/python.d.conf`.